 The Slavic Language Programs offer students of every discipline an opportunity to experience both the intellectual and personal enrichment that comes with learning Russian, Polish, Czech, Bosnian, Serbian, Croatian, and Ukrainian languages, and encountering the diverse cultures that they represent.
-Our department features some of the most skilled and experienced language teaching faculty who are native speakers of the language.
+Our department features skilled and experienced language teaching faculty who are native speakers of the language.
 Much of our research and professional development is aimed towards the goal of helping students to build multilingual communication and critical thinking skills enabling them to read, write, listen, speak, and explore in Slavic languages.

 Funding for undergraduates may be available through CREES.
 They offer awards for U-M undergraduate students whose work focuses on Russia, Eastern Europe, or Eurasia.